john-amiscaray/QuakFramework/README.md

 }
 ```

+A full sample application can be found in [this repository](https://github.com/john-amiscaray/QuakExample).

 ## Quak Modules Overview

 Quak Framework is split into different modules depending on the needs of your application.
 The following is a table of each of the modules and their usage: